 ACCT 215 Accounting Research.
 Students will become familiar with sources of accounting standards and current information affecting the accounting profession.
 Their communication and research skills will be used to learn about and report on the reasoning behind the development of accounting standards and current issues in accounting.
-This course is required by Illinois for CPA candidates.
 Prerequisite: ACCT 211 and sophomore standing.
 2 semester credit hours.